Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. In the Search bar of the Azure portal, Search for **Virtual Machines** and select it.
+1. In the Search bar of the Azure portal, search for **Virtual Machines** and select it.

 1. Select the **WIN1-<inject key="DeploymentID" enableCopy="false" />** VM.